ranveeriit/ranveeriit.github.io/_pages/bio.md

 ---

-I completed my B.Tech in the year 2012 from IIT Jodhpur in Computer Science and Engineering.
-I completed my Ph.D. in July 2018 from IIT Jodhpur in the Department of Mathematics.
-From December 2017- October 2019, I was a postdoctoral fellow at the Technion-Israel Institute of Technology in the Department of Mathematics.
-In June 2020, I joined IIT Indore as an assistant professor in the Department of Computer Science and Engineering.
+I completed my B.Tech. in Computer Science and Engineering from IIT Jodhpur in 2012 and my Ph.D. from the Department of Mathematics at IIT Jodhpur in July 2018.
+From December 2017 to October 2019, I was a Postdoctoral Fellow in the Department of Mathematics at the Technion–Israel Institute of Technology.
+I joined the Department of Computer Science and Engineering at IIT Indore as an Assistant Professor in June 2020.
+Since September 2025, I have been serving as an Associate Professor at IIT Indore.